 SPECIFIC COURSE RELATED TEACHING AIDS

-This course involves classroom instruction only.
+This course involves classroom instruction with the use of sample equipment, programming units and PCs. .
 Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.

-Examples ofT AIS units and programming units / PCs should be to hand to enable the student to gain practical application and programming skills during the course.
+The use of AIS units and programming units / PCs enables the student to gain practical application and programming skills during the course.

 ACRONYMS